Rilwan-Adewoyin/TRUNET/README.md

 * xarray
 * netCDF4 (Note: netCDF4 must be imported before TensorFlow in scripts)
 * argparse

+# TODO:
+- Add a requirements.txt
+- Make IFS data openly available
+- Dockerize whole solution with automatic downloads of data
+- Include a description of the IFS data

 ##License
 `TRU-NET: Precipitation Prediction` is licensed under the MIT License